cisagov/dotgov-home/pages/management/security-best-practices.md

 See our [preloading page]({{ site.baseurl }}/management/preloading/) for more information.

 ## Use DMARC
 It shouldn't be easy to impersonate the government.
-DMARC, Domain-based Message Authentication, Reporting and Conformance, protects your reputation and good name by making it difficult for malicious actors to successfully spoof your domain in email.
+DMARC, "Domain-based Message Authentication, Reporting and Conformance", protects your reputation and good name by making it difficult for malicious actors to successfully spoof your domain in email.

-Setting a enforced DMARC policy can take some effort, but once you do, email that *appears* to come from your domain but fails email authentication checks is rejected by the mail server and not delivered to users.
+Setting an enforced DMARC policy can take some effort, but once you do, email that *appears* to come from your domain but fails email authentication checks is rejected by the mail server and not delivered to users.

-For domains that don't send mail, setting a strong DMARC policy ensures that no one receives mail that appears to come from you.
+For domains that don't send mail, setting a strong DMARC policy ensures that no one receives mail that appears to come from your domain.

 See the Department of Homeland Security's (DHS) guide to [DMARC and email authentication](https://cyber.dhs.gov/bod/18-01/#introduction-to-email-authentication).